Magisk-Modules-Alt-Repo/submission/README.md

 # Permission Levels
 These are the different levels that users can be assigned when choosing to contribute to this project.

-* Collaborators are Magisk Module developers who must first make an issue and become approved
+* Collaborators are Magisk Module developers who must first make an issue and become approved.
-* Members are moderators, they can create their own repos without requesting them beforehand
+* Members are moderators, they can create their own repos without requesting them beforehand.
-* Owners are the admins, they have master control over the entire project
+* Owners are the admins, they have master control over the entire project.

 |                 	| Admins 	| Moderators 	| Collaborators 	|
 |-----------------	|--------	|---------	|---------------	|